 Believe in yourself

 Be bold, be assertive, be confident – believe in yourself.
-Because if you don't believe you can be a success, then you'll go nowhere.
+Because if you don't think you can be a success, then you'll go nowhere.
 You'll keep working with those naff clients as long as you want to.
 But if you suddenly get fire in your belly and want more, you'll start to attract larger clients.
-What you put out, is what you'll attract, so go for it!
+What you put out is what you'll attract, so go for it!

 Only take on the right kind of work